eficode-academy/kubernetes-katas/04-secrets-configmaps.md

 > You learned about exposing nodeports in the [service discovery](02-service-discovery-and-loadbalancing.md) exercise.
 And remember that the application is running on port `3000`

-Despite the default value in the Dockerfile, it should now be overwritten by the deployment env values!
+Despite the default value in the `Dockerfile`, it should now be overwritten by the deployment env values!

 However we just moved it from being hardcoded in our app to being hardcoded in our deployment file.